 Medically Managed Opioid Withdrawal

 The single most important factor in choosing the best and most effective opiate treatment center is the presence and knowledge of specialized medical professionals.
 The guidance of a physician is essential for getting through the initial detoxification process.
-Months or years of exposure to opioids alters your mind and body, making you physically dependent on the drug.
-If you go without it, you may suffer from extreme body aches, nausea, abdominal pain, sleeplessness, anxiety and other array of distressful symptoms.
+Months or years of exposure to opioids alter your mind and body, making you physically dependent on the drug.
+If you go without it, you may suffer from extreme body aches, nausea, abdominal pain, sleeplessness, anxiety and another array of distressful symptoms.

-A medical professional can guide you through an opioid withdrawal, keeping you as safe and comfortable as possible until you achieve a full detoxification.
+A medical professional can guide you through an opioid withdrawal, keeping you as safe and comfortable as possible until you achieve full detoxification.
 Once the opioid detoxification is completed, physicians can then administer antagonist medications, such as Vivitrol and Naltrexone.
-These drugs can prevent the cravings that often accompany cold turkey or archaic drug rehab detox methods.
+These drugs can prevent the cravings that often accompany cold-turkey or archaic drug rehab detox methods.
 Therefore the adequate medical supervision throughout an opioid detox can often ensure a safer and more successful manner to achieve sobriety.

 The Importance of Prudent Privacy